patrickbwarren/qgis-survex-import/README.md

 not result in features being overwritten, even if they happen to share the same name, since all features are assigned a unique ID.

-If a directory is selected to batch save results then the newly-created layers are saved into ESRI shapefiles in that directory.
+If a directory is selected then the newly-created layers are saved into ESRI shapefiles in that directory.
 The directory is created if it doesn't already exist.
 The file names are derived from the layer names (see next), with all